 What operating systems are supported?

-Users running Windows XP and Mac OS 10.6.8 or earlier cannot install the Creative Cloud desktop application.
-They are limited to the Adobe Application Manager.
+Users running Windows XP or Mac OS 10.6.8 or earlier cannot install the Creative Cloud desktop application.
+They are limited to Adobe Application Manager.

-Can I install Creative Cloud for desktop app on more than two computers with same account?
+Can I install the CC desktop application on more than two computers with the same account?

-There is no limit to the number of computers that can have Creative Cloud for desktop application installed using the same account.
+There is no limit to the number of computers that can have the CC desktop application installed using the same account.

 You can sync files on multiple computers.
 However, activating the software on multiple computers is governed by the license agreement.
 If you sign in to the software on more computers, you are prompted to sign out from other computers.